leonswinkels/dompdf-invoice-example/README.md

 This example implementation uses composer to manage libraries / vendor libraries needed such as DOMPDF itself.
 Other dependencies are not needed.
 Support files are:
 * template.html - the html based template to be used in converting to a (downloadable) PDF document
-* config.php - a php file containing needed entries for the template
+* pdfgen.php - a php file containing needed entries for the template and the code to generate the stream or PDF attachment

 ## templating engine
 Just kidding - there is no templating engine.
 Template ' fields' cam ne recogised by the double-square-bracket notation.
 Example below, feel free to select another notation if it suits your needs better: